UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 Another way of generating signatures, that can be run in semi-supervised or unsupervised mode is attractor metagenes method proposed by @Cheng2013.
 Authors describe their rationale as follows:

 >We can first define a consensus metagene from the average expression levels of all genes in the cluster, and rank all the individual genes in terms of their association (defined numerically by some form of correlation) with that metagene.
 We can then replace the member genes of the cluster with an equal number of the top-ranked genes.
-Some of the original genes may naturally remain as members of the cluster, but some may be replaced, as this process will ‘‘attract’’ some other genes that are more strongly correlated with the cluster.
+Some of the original genes may naturally remain as members of the cluster, but some may be replaced, as this process will "attract" some other genes that are more strongly correlated with the cluster.
 We can now define a new metagene defined by the average expression levels of the genes in the newly defined cluster, and re-rank all the individual genes in terms of their association with that new metagene; and so on.
 It is intuitively reasonable to expect that this iterative process will eventually converge to a cluster that contains precisely the genes that are most associated with the metagene of the same cluster, so that any other individual genes will be less strongly associated with the metagene.
-We can think of this particular cluster defined by the convergence of this iterative process as an ‘‘attractor,’’ i.e., a module of co-expressed genes to which many other gene sets with close but not identical membership will converge using the same computational methodology.
+We can think of this particular cluster defined by the convergence of this iterative process as an "attractor" i.e., a module of co-expressed genes to which many other gene sets with close but not identical membership will converge using the same computational methodology.

 The produced signatures' weights are non-negative.
-In the original paper, the generation of tumor signatures leads to three reproductible signatures among different tumor types.
+In the original paper, the generation of tumor signatures leads to three reproducible signatures among different tumor types.
 Typically with the essential parmeter $\alpha = 5$, they discovered typically approximately 50 to 150 resulting attractors.
-Although, it is possible by tunig $\alpha$ obtain more or less signatures that would be possibly interpretable with `deconICA`.
+Although, it is possible by tuninig $\alpha$ obtain more or less signatures that would be possibly interpretable with `deconICA`.

 Attractor metagenes R code is available on [Synapse portal](https://www.synapse.org/#!Synapse:syn1446295).